“An orange gem resting on a blue glass plate: it’s Venice seen from above.” —

 You can ride the entire length of the Canalazzo on a vaporetto, Venice’s floating transportation system.
 Let’s sail down the Grand Canal and explore all of Venice’s must see sites.
 We’ll start at the Piazza San Marco, which is a common disembarkation point for a Grand Canal cruise.

-Beautiful Sites and Must See Attractions Along the Grand Canal in Venice
+Must Visit Attractions Along the Grand Canal in Venice

 1. St. Mark’s Basilica